-- Reviewed and discussed with management and the independent registered public accounting firm the audited financial statements for the fiscal year ended August 25, 2018, including a discussion of accounting principles, judgments and disclosure in the audited financial statements. - Reviewed and discussed with management and the independent registered public accounting firm the quarterly and annual earnings press releases prior to release and the quarterly and annual reports on Form 10-Q and 10-K prior to filing. - Reviewed the performance of the Company's internal audit function. - Discussed with management, the internal auditors and the independent registered public accounting firm the results of the testing of internal controls over financial reporting.

-- Discussed with the independent registered public accounting firm the overall scope and the plans for the annual audit, the results of their examination and the overall quality of UniFirst's financial reporting. - Discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301 (Communications with Audit Committees), as adopted by the Public Company Accounting Oversight Board. - Reviewed all audit and non-audit services performed by the independent registered public accounting firm and considered whether the provision of non-audit services is compatible with maintaining the auditor's independence. - Reviewed the performance, qualifications and independence of the independent registered public accounting firm. - Reviewed and approved, in accordance with the Company's Related Person Transaction Approval Policy, the repurchase of shares of Common Stock and Class B Common Stock by the Company in March 2018. - Received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and discussed with the independent registered public accounting firm the auditors' independence.
+- Reviewed and discussed with management and the independent registered public accounting firm the audited financial statements for the fiscal year ended August 31, 2019, including a discussion of accounting principles, judgments and disclosure in the audited financial statements. - Reviewed and discussed with management and the independent registered public accounting firm the quarterly and annual earnings press releases prior to release and the quarterly and annual reports on Form 10-Q and 10-K prior to filing. - Reviewed the performance of the Company's internal audit function. - Discussed with management, the internal auditors and the independent registered public accounting firm the results of the testing of internal controls over financial reporting. - Discussed with the independent registered public accounting firm the overall scope and the plans for the annual audit, the results of their examination and the overall quality of the Company's financial reporting. - Discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301 (Communications with Audit Committees), as adopted by the Public Company Accounting Oversight Board. - Reviewed all audit and non-audit services performed by the independent registered public accounting firm and considered whether the provision of non-audit services is compatible with maintaining the auditor's independence. - Reviewed the performance, qualifications and independence of the independent registered public accounting firm. - Received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and discussed with the independent registered public accounting firm the auditors' independence.

-Based on the reviews and discussions with management and the independent registered public accounting firm and the report of the independent public accounting firm, the Audit Committee recommended to the Board of Directors, and the Board approved, the audited financial statements for the fiscal year ended August 25, 2018 be included in the Company's Annual Report on Form 10-K for filing with the Securities and Exchange Commission.
+Based on the reviews and discussions with management and the independent registered public accounting firm and the report of the independent public accounting firm, the Audit Committee recommended to the Board of Directors, and the Board approved, the audited financial statements for the fiscal year ended August 31, 2019 be included in the Company's Annual Report on Form 10-K for filing with the Securities and Exchange Commission.

-Submitted by the Audit Committee for fiscal 2018
+Submitted by the Audit Committee for fiscal 2019